Here is a biography of Frederic Chopin illustrated into a biographical drawing : plenty of fun facts details inside his

 1.Because Chopin was shy, he played the piano in the dark

-Fryderyk Chopin only gave around thirty public performances, mostly because he was shy and loved the intimacy of the salon.
+In it's life, Fryderyk Chopin only gave around thirty public performances.
+It's mostly because he was shy and loved the intimacy of the salon.

 Chopin played the piano in the dark throughout his entire life.
 He would always put out the candles in the room, and even when playing at an event or party, he would ask to extinguish the light in the room.

 2.The time Chopin's Piano was stopped at Spanish customs

-Chopin’s favorite piano maker was Pleyel (French builders).
+Chopin’s favorite piano maker was Pleyel ( a French builder).
 When he and Georges Sand went to stay on Majorca island in Valldemossa for Chopin to recuperate from his tuberculosis, he asked Pelyel to ship a piano there to practice and compose.

-However, it took such a long time to get through the Spanish customs, he had to work with a local piano – but he still managed to compose some of his most famous pieces on this "Customs Piano Pleyel".
+However, it took such a long time to get through the Spanish customs, he had to work with a local piano – but he still managed to compose some of his most famous pieces on his "Custom Piano Pleyel".

 3.Chopin and George Sand : the not "love at first sight".

 When Chopin was first introduced to George Sand at Liszt’s house in the autumn of 1836, he told him ‘what an unpleasant woman !’.